 Goldfish Market | Photo by Chris Kirkland

-Green fingers can find anything from affordable houseplants and gardening tools at Flower Market while aquarists should head to the Goldfish Market.
+Got a green thumb?
+Find anything from affordable houseplants and gardening tools at Flower Market while aquarists should head to the Goldfish Market.
 Sneakers Street near Fa Yuen Street is lined with dozens of big and small shoe shops.

 Moko Bridge offers a nice vantage point for Fa Yuen Street Market, which is the most Instagrammable in the evening.